devops-recommendations/recommendations/README.md

 - After this, you will find a vm / docker container running on your system, inside which a docker container running postgres.
 - To start the flask app, run `./scripts/start.sh` from the project directory.
 This will start the flask app on port `5000`.
   - Server logs will be output in the same terminal window.
-- You can test the service by executing `curl 127.0.0.1/5000` from your shell/terminal.
+- You can check that the service is up and running by executing `curl -X GET http://localhost:5000` from your local shell/terminal.